 Display

-The MacBook Air M1 has a 16:10 aspect ratio (2560 x 1600), powered by a 500-nit LCD IPS screen.
-On paper, these specs are perfect for a 13.3-inch display, however, when compared to the beautiful 4K OLED display from Samsung Galaxy Chromebook, you’ll be amazed at how dull the colors are on an IPS display.
+On paper, these specs are perfect for a 13.3-inch display, however, when compared to the beautiful 4K AMOLED display from Samsung Galaxy Chromebook, you’ll be amazed at how dull the colors are on an IPS display.

 Winner: Galaxy Chromebook